omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 ^^^^^^^^^^^^^^^^^^

 Sometimes, it is very inconvenient to add the necessary import statements to the beginning of the NED file by hand.
 The IDE can do it for you (almost) automatically.
-Pressing :kbd:`Ctrl+Shift+O` will cause the IDE to try to insert all necessary import statements.
+Pressing :kbd:`Ctrl+Shift+O` will make the IDE try to insert all necessary import statements.
 You will be prompted to specify the used packages in case of ambiguity.

 Cleaning Up NED Files